 3. Gravel is one of the most economical types of shed foundation

 For a durable foundation that will support your shed adequately, it’s hard to find a better priced option than a gravel pad.
 Both materials and labor will be less expensive than for a similar foundation built from concrete.
 If you’d like more info, check out our article on the pros and cons of concrete vs gravel shed foundations.
+You may also find our shed footings guide to be a useful resource in determining whether your shed should have a more permanent foundation.

 So, now that you’re (hopefully) convinced that gravel is the way to go, here’s how to install your gravel shed foundation, step by step.